mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 - test: visual snapshot with a username and password entered (??)

 ## Troubleshooting

+specific issues

+- spec file doesn't show up in the test runner
+- spec file not loading
+- spec file not automatically updating when it is changed -- ???
+- spec file not working properly
+- spec file not appearing properly

+also

 - explain some complexities of component testing: functionality-related issues vs styling-related issues